GenericMappingTools/gmt/sandbox/docs_rst/source/grdvolume.rst

 -----------------------------

 *grdfile*
     The name of the input 2-D binary grid file.
 (See GRID FILE FORMAT below.)

 `Optional Arguments <#toc5>`_
 -----------------------------

 **-C**\ *cval* or **-C**\ *low/high/delta*
-    find area and volume inside the *cval* contour.
+    find area, volume and mean height (volume/area) inside the *cval* contour.
 Alternatively, search using all contours from *low* to *high* in steps of *delta*.
-    [Default returns entire area and volume of grid].
+[Default returns area, volume and mean height of the entire grid].
 The area is measured in the plane of the contour.
 **-L**\ *base*
     Also add in the volume from the level of the contour down to *base* [Default base is contour].